tychosoft/moderncli/FEATURES.md

 Atomic / lockfree data structures and features.

+## bignum.hpp

+Arbitrary precision integer math.
+This will eventually be extended to support core cryptograhic services including signing and key exchange.

 ## cipher.hpp

 Encode and decode encrypted data.
 Create cipher keys from passphrases using